 Since 2020, the Taking the Pulse of the Nation (TTPN) survey has collected compelling information on the changing behaviours and attitudes of Australians.
 Together, Melbourne Institute and Roy Morgan understand the value in capturing the voices of Australians on the issues that matter right now.
 We use this information to create expert analyses to directly inform social and economic policies for our Nation.

-This survey data is available to the public upon request.
+This survey data is available subject to relevant fees and conditions.
 Please contact us for more information and access.

 Australians demand more action on climate change from the government